Ancient Egyptian Makeup

 Another important function of makeup to ancient Egyptians was its role in religion.
 Often Ancient Egyptians put on makeup because they believed it could protect them from the destructive energy of evil spirits and evil gods.
 Statues of gods and tomb seals were also painted with makeup.

-Makeup also served the medicinal purposes of the ancient Egyptians that used them.
-Most ingredients used in creating this makeup had anti-bacterial medicinal properties and helped Egyptians keep their skin firm and bacterial-free.
+Makeup also served medicinal purposes of the ancient Egyptians that used them.
+Most ingredients used in creating this makeup had anti-bacterial medicinal properties and helped Egyptians keep their skin firm and bacterial free.
 The makeup uses as eyeliners also protected their eyes from the blazing Egyptian desert sun.

 Makeup Ingredients